lpcp-contest/lpcp-contest-2022/problem-5/README.md

 # Problem 5

+_The problem is [the Slant puzzle](https://www.puzzle-slant.com/) and instances are taken/adapted from the game._

 Hello Great Builder!
 One last mission for you, again regarding islands and bridges.
 This time, we will be as much anti-green as possible.